Subrahmanyeswar/AI-Security-System/README.md

 > Note: graphs are generated from operational logs; values will vary based on environment, camera, and model config.

+## Authorized Faces Setup

+This project requires images of authorized persons for the face recognition system.
+⚠️ For privacy and security reasons, these images are **not included** in the repository.

+To set it up:
+1. Go to the folder: `data/authorized_faces/`
+2. Create a subfolder for each authorized person (e.g., `person1`, `person2`)
+3. Place 10–20 clear face images of each person in their respective folder
+   - Use `.jpg` or `.png`
+   - Include multiple angles/lighting conditions

+Example structure:

 ## ⚡ How to Run
 ```bash
 # 1. Clone the repo